replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/02-checking-cluster-resources/assignment.md

 ![CPU Preflight Warning](../assets/cpu-preflight-warning.png)

-To round out the resource checks, add a similar check for memory
+To round out the resource checks, add a similar check for memory.
+It should also show a warning which is fine for the lab environment.

 ```
     - nodeResources: